 In a perfect world, brands would build a culture that revolves around UGC, and they would already be earning thousands of posts from their loyal customers.
-The fastest-growing brands in 2021, brands like Gymshark, Morphe and Fashion Nova, have achieved this customer-led growth.
+The fastest-growing brands in 2021, brands like Gymshark, Morphe and Fashion Nova, have achieved this customer-led marketing.

 But for the vast majority of brands, they need more high-quality UGC.
 And the two most popular ways to get more UGC consistently are ambassador programs and influencer programs.